 Travelling to camp via personal vehicle is the best mode of transportation.
 We strongly encourage families to use this form of travel if possible as it provides the lowest risk of COVID-19 exposure.

 Good:

 Bus service will be available from certain areas for our campers.
 Swift Nature Camp will provide a chaperone for travel on the bus.
+Masks will be required.

 Also Good: